austin987/crawfishos/README.md

 </h1>

-#### A build system for making blobless Debian and mainline Linux kernel for the Asus c201 Chromebook with support for dmcrypt/LUKS root partition encryption
+#### A build system for making blobbed Debian and mainline Linux kernel for the Asus c201 Chromebook with support for dmcrypt/LUKS root partition encryption

 Build Debian filesystem with:
 * No blobs, anywhere.